 For the first time, the judges did not follow the previously established case law in France.
 This often interpreted the CJEU judgments to the detriment of the appellants.
 For example, in spring 2021, the Paris Court of Appeal ruled in favor of INPI, which had denied SPCs to several pharmaceutical companies based on the CJEU ruling in the Royalty Pharma case.

-From Dana Faber’s legal department, Steve Caltrider, Chief IP Counsel of the Institute was involved.
-He joined Dana Faber after retiring from Eli Lilly.
+From Dana Farber’s legal department, Steve Caltrider, Chief IP Counsel of the Institute was involved.
+He joined Dana Farber after retiring from Eli Lilly.
 He had worked at the latter for 34 years, becoming VP and general patent counsel in 2019.
 Christian Helbig from the Swiss patent attorney firm Wagner & Helbig, as well as DeAnn Smith and Peter Sullivan from the US firm Foley Hoag, also supported the team.

 INPI was represented by its in-house counsel Virginie Landais.

-For Dana-Faber Cancer Institute
+For Dana-Farber Cancer Institute

 Simmons & Simmons (Paris): François Jonquères (partner); associate: Sabine Borny